90-Second Read: US Passenger Evacuated From Cruise Ship Tests Positive For Hantavirus (Live)

 Published

 Oceanwide Expeditions, operator of the cruise ship MV Hondius, says at least 29 living passengers from 12 countries disembarked the ship and went home after the death of the first passenger on board (before officials knew of the outbreak).
 Ghebreyesus says none of the remaining passengers or crew aboard the MV Hondius are symptomatic, but that "it is possible more cases will be reported" because it can be up to six weeks before those infected with the Andes variant of Hantavirus show symptoms.
 May 4, 2026 The World Health Organization confirms a strain of Hantavirus is spreading aboard the ship, with two lab-confirmed cases and five more suspected cases.
-Thursday, May 7, 2026 President Donald Trump tells reporters the Hantavirus outbreak is "very much" under control and "it should be.
+The MV Hondius has reached the end of its Hantavirus-stricken journey.

+An international team of scientists is working to create a vaccine against Hantavirus, the BBC reported.
 Argentine officials suggested the Hantavirus outbreak could have originated from a bird-watching outing that took the deceased Dutch couple to a landfill, where they may have been exposed to rodents carrying the virus before boarding the ship, the Associated Press reported.
-Health officials confirm the deadly Hantavirus outbreak is of a particular disease strain called Andes, one of the deadliest variants of the Hantavirus and the only known strain that transmits from person to person.
-CNN cites unnamed health officials in reporting the estimated 17 Americans onboard the cruise ship will be escorted on a charter flight and taken to the National Quarantine Unit, a federally funded quarantine facility in Omaha.
-People typically get Hantavirus from contact with rodents like rats and mice, normally when exposed to their urine, droppings.
+People typically get Hantavirus from contact with rodents like rats and mice, normally when exposed to their urine, droppings and saliva, or sometimes through a bite or scratch, but officials say no rodents have been found on the MV Hondius ship.

 Source reference